hidro-iri/Borinot/operation/2_borinot_bringup.md

     ``` bash
     ssh borinot-X
     rosgalactic_cyclone
-    ./start_px4
+    ./start_px4.sh
-    # copy/paste the command inside the Mavlink Shell (TODO: which command?)
+    # copy/paste the command inside the Mavlink Shell
+    # the command looks like this:
+    #    micrortps_client start -t UDP -i 192.168.0.4
     ```
+   -A micrortps command will be printed in the Mavlink Shell (terminal).
+   - copy/paste the command inside the Mavlink Shell
+   - the command looks like this:
+      -  `micrortps_client start -t UDP -i 192.168.0.4`

 2. Start ros2 launch file for the system:
     ``` bash
     ssh borinot-X